Galactic Command is Star Wars: The Old Republic’s new way of progressing and gaining gear once you hit level 70.

 How to Get Level 70 Gear

 In the past, if you wanted a specific piece of endgame gear, you would run the operation that drops it, or buy it with commendations or crystal currency.
-With the new Galactic Command system, you are no longer guaranteed any piece of specific gear.
-You might get a set bonus piece in your first crate, or one might not show up until you open your 50th crate.
+With the new Galactic Command system, you might get a set bonus piece in your first crate, or one might not show up until you open your 50th crate.
 You also might get duplicates, or never receive that last set bonus piece you need.
-If you have set bonus pieces from previous expansions, it’s highly recommended to hold on to them and just upgrade your mods and enhancements until you get lucky.

 Outside of the Galactic Command system, however, you can earn specific pieces.
 Operation bosses, the 8-man content in the game, drop a piece of unassembled gear you can turn in for a piece of your choice.
-Each boss before the last boss has a chance of dropping a random piece – the earliest bosses have the lowest chance of dropping anything, and the last boss has a 100% chance of dropping a specific piece.
-So if you really needed your chestpiece with a set bonus, you would look up which operation’s last boss drops it and try and run that operation as many times as you can and hope you win it over the other seven people in your group.
-While you’re working on it, the chestpiece might also show up in your Galactic Command crates, or dropped randomly from other earlier bosses.
+Each boss before the last boss drops one piece, and the last boss drops two.
+So if you really needed your chestpiece with a set bonus, you would look up which operation’s boss drops it and try and run that operation as many times as you can and hope you win it over the other seven people in your group.
+While you’re working on it, the chestpiece might also show up in your Galactic Command crates.

 If you win an unassembled piece from a raid, you turn it in on the fleet.
 When you turn it in you will also need a type of currency called command tokens.
 Command tokens are very easy to earn, as they come out of every command crate you open.
 This means if you haven’t done any galactic command at all, you won’t be able to turn in any gear drops you get from operations.
 The good news is completing operations grants galactic command xp, which grants the galactic command crates which have command tokens in them.
 Other fast ways of getting galactic command xp and tokens is by running the solo story chapters, or the highlighted bonus of the week in the galactic command panel.